jundalisay/sp/content/en/superphysics/principles/chapter-10.md

 ## The Absolute Entity

-We create the concept of the Absolute Entity in order to explain the nature of Probability of Existence.
+We create the concept of the **Absolute Entity** in order to explain the nature of Probability of Existence.

-We can regard it as the Supreme Entity in passive or pre-existing form.
+We can think of the Absolute Entity as the **Supreme Entity** in passive or pre-existing form.
 <!-- It is the only entity that does not move is the entity that created the ideas, minds, and feelings in the Universe. -->
-- The Ancient Greeks call it The One
+- The Ancient Greeks call it *The One*
-- Hindus call it Nirguna Brahma
+- Hindus call it *Nirguna Brahma*
-- Buddhists call it Sunya or Void
+- Buddhists call it *Sunya* or *Void*

 {{< q a="Aristotle" c="The Metaphysics by Aristotle Simplifed, Book 1, Part 8" >}}
 The believers of The One say that The One is the cause of substance [aether].
 {{< /q >}}

+## The Supreme Entity

-The Supreme Entity which is biased towards creation.
-This bias comes in the form of the Positive Force slightly dominating the Negative Force in the long run.
+The Supreme is biased towards creation.
+This bias comes in the form of the *Positive Force* slightly dominating the Negative Force in the long run.

-The Positive keeps our universe in Existence whereas the Negative keeps that Existence dynamic.
+- The Positive (Yang in Taoism) keeps our universe in Existence.
+If the Positive had no Negative, then existence would be static and unchanging.
+- The Negative (Yin in Taoism) keeps that Existence dynamic.
+If the Negative had no Positive, then there would be no persistence in existence.

  <!-- which then leads to the constant existence and dynamism of our universe.      -->